mozex/laravel-scout-bulk-actions/README.md

 composer require mozex/laravel-scout-bulk-actions
 ```

+## Configuration

 You can publish the config file with:

 ```bash
 php artisan vendor:publish --tag="laravel-scout-bulk-actions-config"
 ```

+After publishing the config file, a configuration file named `scout-bulk-actions.php` will be created in your `config`
+directory.
+You can define which directories to scan for models that are using the `Searchable` trait in this file.

 This is the contents of the published config file: